dazuma/toys/toys/docs/guide.md

 Namespaces such as `system` are themselves tools and can be executed like any other tool.
 In the above case, it takes the argument `frodo`, determines it has no subtool of that name, and prints an error message.
-Most commonly, though, you might execute a namespace without arguments:
+More commonly, though, you might execute a namespace without arguments:

     toys system